Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 The decisions that matter most in a liquidity event happen before the wire transfers.
 Tax structure, entity design, charitable vehicles, timing.
 Once the deal closes, most of those options are gone.

-We work with clients well before the transaction is final: whether they're in Fort Mill, Charlotte, Charleston, or anywhere in between.
+We work with clients well before the transaction is final, whether they're in Fort Mill, Charlotte, Charleston, or anywhere in between.
 Not to complicate the deal.
 To make sure the outcome on the other side of it reflects what you actually wanted.

 "The biggest mistakes in a liquidity event are not made at the closing table.
 They are made in the months before it, when nobody was asking the right questions."